linuxthor/devzerothing/README.md

 # devzerothing

-Inspired by descriptions of the way Drovorub LKM userspace part communicates with the kernel module.
+Inspired by descriptions of the way Drovorub userspace part is said to communicate with the kernel module.

 Overwriting function pointers in the file_operations structure associated with /dev/zero to divert write operations to a different function.